 Those with pink eye will have yellowish or greenish discharge until it is treated.
 The infection also causes teary eyes.
 Highly contagious to humans, those infected are advised to be isolated in order to prevent spreading the infection.
 Is pink eye transferable to pet dogs?

 Can I Give My Dog Pink Eye?
 Answer: Yes

 You can transfer this eye infection to your dog if you are not careful.
-Your pet dog, just like a human being, is susceptible to the bacteria and viruses that are present in the condition known as pink eye.
-So it is advisable that you keep yourself isolated, if you have the pink eye infection, even from your canine.
+Your dog is susceptible to bacteria and viruses present in the condition known as pink eye.
+It’s advisable to stay isolated, if you have the infection, even if just for your canine.
 This can be tough.
-If you can’t resist getting close to your favorite K9 while in the house, you can at least wash your hands each time before doing so.
+If you can’t resist getting close to your dog at least wash your hands each time before doing so.

-When you have pink eye, you will have a tendency to rub and touch your eyes.
-The bacteria from your eyes will then be transferred to your hands and everything you touch can be highly contaminated too.
-If members of your family so much as touch a door handle that you have touched, it has a high chance of getting the infection.
+When you have pink eye, there’s a tendency to rub and touch your eyes.
+The bacteria from your eyes can be transferred to your hands and everything you touch is potentially contaminated.
+Anyone who so much as touches a door handle that you’ve come into contact with has a high chance of getting the infection.

-What to Do if Your Dog Gets Pink Eye
+What to Do About K9 Pink Eye

 Prevention is Better Than Cure

 Take steps to avoid transmitting pink eye to your dog.
 It’s an irritating condition and you wouldn’t want your canine to suffer from this infection.
 Those who’ve had a dog with pink eye know this.
 Although this is not a life-threatening infection, it can lead to eye damage and complications if not attended to properly.
 Pink eye carries a stigma for people, perhaps due to the awful name, which dogs luckily don’t care about.
 Still, it’s a somewhat depressing condition even for dogs.